Your Comprehensive SEO Guide to Search Engine Indexing

 In 2019, Google stopped indexing flash content, making a statement about the end of an era.

 Not surprisingly, search engines recommend not using Flash on websites.
-But if your site is designed using this technology, create a text version of the site.
-It will be useful for users who haven’t ever installed Flash, or installed outdated Flash programs, plus mobile device users (such devices do not display flash content).
+But if your site is designed with this technology, create a text version of the site.
+This will be useful for users who haven’t installed Flash (or installed outdated Flash programs) and mobile device users (these devices do not display Flash content).

 JavaScript

-Google is certainly getting faster at indexing JavaScript-rendered content.
-60% of JavaScript content is indexed within 24 hours of indexing the HTML.
-However, that still leaves 40% of content that can take longer.
+Google is getting faster at indexing JavaScript-rendered content.
+60% of JavaScript content is indexed within 24 hours of HTML indexing.
+However, that still leaves the remaining 40% of JS content, which can take longer.

-Keep in mind that page sections injected with JavaScript may contain internal links.
-And if Google fails to render JavaScript, it can’t follow the links.
-As a result, a search engine can’t index such pages unless they are linked to other pages or the sitemap.
+Note that page sections injected with JavaScript may contain internal links.
+And if the search engine fails to render JavaScript, it can’t follow the links.
+This means search engines can’t index those pages unless they are linked to other pages or included in the sitemap.

 If you have a JavaScript-heavy site, try restructuring the JavaScript calls so that the content loads first, and then see if doing so improves web indexing.
-For more tips on improving JavaScript website indexing, read our comprehensive guide.
+Read our comprehensive guide for more tips about improving JS website indexing.

 AJAX

-AJAX allows pages to update serially by exchanging a small amount of data with the server.
-One of the signature features of the websites using AJAX is that content is loaded by one continuous script, without division into pages with URLs.
-As a result, the website has pages with hashtag # in the URL.
+AJAX enables pages to update serially by exchanging a small amount of data with the server.
+One of the signature features of websites using AJAX is that content is loaded by a single continuous script, without dividing it into separate pages with unique URLs.
+As a result, the website’s pages often have a hashtag (#) in the URL.

-Historically, such pages were not indexed by search engines.
-Instead of scanning the https://mywebsite.com/#example URL, the crawler went to https://mywebsite.com/ and didn’t scan the URL with #.
-As a result, crawlers simply couldn’t scan all the website content.
+Pages like these have historically not been indexed by search engines.
+Instead of scanning the https://mywebsite.com/#example URL, the crawler would go to https://mywebsite.com/ and not scan the URL with #.
+As a result, crawlers could not scan all of the website’s content.

-This means that webmasters no longer need to create the HTML version of every page.
-Still, it’s important to check if your robots.txt allows for the scanning of AJAX scripts.
-If they are disallowed, ensure that you open them for search indexing.
+From 2019 onward, websites with AJAX have been rendered, crawled, and indexed directly by Google.
+This means that bots can scan and process #!
+URLs, mimicking user behavior.
+Now, webmasters no longer need to create the HTML version of every page, but you should still check if your robots.txt allows for AJAX script scanning.
+If they are disallowed, just open them for search indexing.

 SPA

-Single-page application—or SPA—is a relatively new trend of incorporating JavaScript into websites.
-Unlike traditional websites that load HTML, CSS, JS by requesting each from the server when it’s needed, SPAs require just one initial loading and don’t bother the server after that, leaving all the processing to the browser.
-It may sound great—as a result, such websites load faster.
-But this technology might have a negative impact on SEO.
+Single-page applications (SPAs) are a relatively new trend that incorporates JavaScript into websites.
+Unlike traditional websites that load HTML, CSS, and JS by requesting each from the server when needed, SPAs only require a single initial load.
+Since they don’t engage with the server beyond that pointt, all further processing is left to the browser.
+However, while SPA websites load faster, the technology behind them can hurt your SEO.

-While scanning, crawlers don’t get enough page content; they don’t understand that the content is being loaded dynamically.
-As a result, search engines see an empty page yet to be filled.
+While scanning SPAs, crawlers fail to recognize that the content is being loaded dynamically.
+Search engines will then see it as an empty page yet to be filled.

-Moreover, with SPA, you also lose the traditional logic behind the 404 error page and other non-200 server status codes.
-As content is rendered by the browser, the server returns a 200 HTTP status code to every request, and search engines can’t tell if some pages are not valid for indexing.
+SPAs also don’t follow the traditional logic behind the 404 error page and other non-200 server status codes.
+While rendering content by the browser, the server returns a 200 HTTP status code to each request.
+Search engines therefore can’t tell whether certain pages are (or aren’t) valid for indexing.

-If you want to learn how to optimize single-page applications to improve their indexing, take a look at our comprehensive blog post about SPA
+To learn how to optimize single-page applications, read our blog post about SPA

 Frameworks

-JavaScript frameworks are used to develop dynamic website interaction.
+JavaScript frameworks are used to promote dynamic website interactions.
 Websites built with React, Angular, Vue, and other JavaScript frameworks are all set to client-side rendering by default.
-Due to this, frameworks are potentially riddled with SEO challenges:
+This often results in frameworks riddled with the following SEO challenges:

-• Crawlers can’t actually see what’s on the page.
-Search engines find it difficult to index content that requires clicking to load.
+• Crawlers can’t see what’s on the page.
+Search engines have trouble indexing content that requires you to click it to load.

-• Speed is one of the biggest hurdles.
-Google crawls pages un-cached, so those cumbersome first loads can be problematic.
+• Speed is a major hurdle.
+Google crawls pages un-cached.
+First loads can be cumbrsome and problematic.

-• Client-side code adds increased complexity to the finalized DOM, which means more CPU resources will be required from both search engine crawlers and client devices.
-This is one of the most significant reasons why a complex JS framework would not be preferred.
+• Client-side code adds increased complexity to the finalized DOM.
+It requires more CPU resources from both search engine crawlers and client devices.

 How to restrict site indexing